SOBotics/Natty/README.md

 This project aims to not only overcome the issue of the tool not being real time, but also to allow users under 10,000 reputation to be able to take a look and help to moderate the new answers to old questions.

-# Implementation

-The bot queries the [Stack Exchange API](https://api.stackexchange.com/docs/answers) once every 30 seconds to get the list of the latest answers.
-The `question_id` from each of the answer is taken and the [Stack Exchange API](https://api.stackexchange.com/docs/questions-by-ids) is again queried for the list of posts with those IDs.
-Every answer that is posted 30 days after the question is considered to be a new answer to an old question and is returned by the bot.

-**False Positives and Filtering**

-As the bot returns all of these posts, there are a lot of false positives, and hence many filters are applied.

-*High Filtering Rate - Return a lot of True Positives*

- - **Reputation Filter**: The reputation filter is set at 50, which is the reputation needed to be able to [leave comments everywhere](https://stackoverflow.com/help/privileges/comment).
-So all of the comments that are posted as answers due to the lack of reputation are caught via this filter.
- - **The last punctuation mark**: Whenever an answer ends with a question mark, the likelihood of the answer being open-ended/another question is very high.
-So in most cases, answers that are caught by this filter need to be either
-    1. Edited to make it an answer that does not request clarification from the asker
-    2. Flagged as NAA
- - **Salutations**: Those answers that end with "Thanks", etc, are most likely to be non-answers.
-This filter aims to catch those posts non-answers that are of the "thanks" or "me too" type.
- - **Single Line Only**: Great answers are seldom just a single line.
-A *single line* filter usually catches those posts that either need to be expanded on or need to be flagged.
- - **Possible Link Only Answer**: The total length of the body is considered and the length of the link is considered.
-When the link is 60% longer than the rest of the answer, such an answer is detected as being possibly link only.
-Those posts can then be flagged accordingly.

-*Low Filtering Rate - Return less True Positives*

- - **Code Blocks**: Non Code Blocks usually imply that the post is either
-    1. Badly formatted: Here we can edit the post to improve the formatting.
-    2. Not an Answer or a Very Low Quality Answer: Here we can flag them appropriately.
-    Hence many answers that either need editing or flagging are caught by this filter.
- - **Starting Keywords**: Interrogative pronouns like *What*, *Why*, *Who*, etc. There are many false positives caught by this filter, but the posts identified by this filter usually require editing.
- - **Body Contains a question mark**: This filter returns those answers that contain a question mark that is not contained in  either a link or a code block.
-This again returns those posts that are potential NAAs.

-*Coupling Filters*

-Coupling two or more filters together gives a high rate of true positives.
-The "Single Line" and "Ends with ?" filters, when combined, have an accuracy of nearly 100% while reporting NAAs.

-**Planned Enhancements**

-Planned enhancements for this project include:
-  - utilizing Natural Language Processing to discern if a post is a question and to report those.
-  - utilizing specific keywords (like, "Please Help", etc) to identify NAAs.

-# Why are we focusing on old questions only?

-  New Answers on Old Questions receive less attention than new answers on new questions.
-The period of 30 days was chosen as it was the same as the New Answers to Old Questions page in the 10k tools page.

 # Accounts